CCN-Support/CCN_Wiki/docs/source/mri.rst

 - The scope of a Secondary User's permitted tasks depends on the user's employment status:

 1. Full-time roles

    - Allowed to perform all responsibilities independently without supervision of the primary scanner
-   - May serve as scan operators
+   - May perform all tasks except operating the console

 2. Part-time paid undergraduate/work-study

    - May perform responsibilities explicitly defined in their UCLA approved job description independently without supervision
    - This can include operating the scanner, handling scanner and peripheral equipment, interacting with participants
    - May only serve as primary user with **additional review by CCN**